the-tarin/the-tarin/README.md

 - Data science projects for my learning
 - Python appications in Django
 - Kaggle Competitions: Predicting Parkinson's based on clinical and protein data

+Keen to collaborate on...
+- Any computer vision projects which require some sort of machine learning
+- Other Kaggle competitions!
+- Anything really cool and exciting.
+Please reach out if you have any ideas!